oneeve8/kobble-data/content/How to Pray the Rosary.md

 Hail Mary full of grace
 The lord is with thee
 Blessed art thou among women
-And blessed is the fruit of thy womb Jesus *
+And blessed is the fruit of thy womb Jesus
+R.
 Holy Mary, Mother of God
 Pray for us sinners
 Now and at the hour of our death